These Six Steps are also available in:

 This video was made by Dr. Kathy McGuire, who studied directly with Gene Gendlin.
 It's a great introduction to the Six Steps:

-Gene Gendlin introductory Focusing
+Gene Gendlin on Focusing